kareraisu/rasti.js/readme.md

 **setTheme(themeName, mapName)**
 themeName : string, mapName : string (optional)
-Sets the given theme, which must be correctly defined (either a default framework theme or else defined via the {themes} config property).
+Loads the given theme (either a default framework theme or else defined via the {themes} config property).
 If a map name is provided, it will be first looked up in the theme and then -if not found- in the framework.
 If the map name is not found in neither, or is not provided, the default 'light' map will be used.

+**setLang(langName)**
+langName : string
+Loads the given language (which must be defined via the {langs} config property).

 **updateBlock($el, data)**
 $el : jQuery object, data : array or function (optional)